genie9/shoppinglist/README.md

 ## Execution

-Before launching the project make sure you are in the project root and create folder ./src/data, then start mongodb instance:
+Before launching the project make sure you are in the project root, then create folder for needed by database and start mongodb instance:

 ```
+mkdir ./src/data
 mongod --dbpath=./src/data
 ```